Lauren-Brett/Restaurant-Booking-System-React-Java-Spring/README.md

 - Display a list of bookings for a given date as well as a visual display
 - Use a pop up window for the add new booking form

+To get the app working on localhost follow these instructions in the terminal:

+ open file restaurant-booker:
+    npm i
+    npm start

+ open back_end in INTELLIJ:
+  - run RestaurantBookerApplication

+ view in localhost:3000